What the study found

-Why the authors say this matters: The study suggests that understanding the supercurrent gives a deeper picture of how supersymmetry works in these theories.
-The authors also conclude that some generalized models contain a supersymmetric massive sector, and in some cases both the massive and gapless sectors are supersymmetric.
+The authors say their construction gives a deeper insight into how supersymmetry works in adjoint QCD2.
+They also conclude that the same framework can be generalized to other gauge theories, and in some cases both the massive and gapless sectors are supersymmetric.

 Key points

-- Adjoint QCD2 shows supersymmetry at fermion mass sqrt(g^2N/2π).
+- Adjoint QCD2 shows supersymmetry at a specific adjoint fermion mass.

-- The authors construct a gauge-invariant, Lorentz-covariant supercurrent for the theory.
+- The authors construct a gauge-invariant, Lorentz-covariant supercurrent.

-- Supercurrent conservation relies crucially on a quantum anomaly.
+- The supercurrent conservation relies on a quantum anomaly.

-- A fully supersymmetric example is SU(N) gauge theory with three adjoint Majorana fermions, two massless and one massive.
+- A fully supersymmetric gapless example is SU(N) gauge theory with three adjoint Majorana fermions.

 Disclosure